ezekg/flint/README.md

 Going to start keeping a log of changes starting (4/11/14).**

+####5/16/14
+* Added `$context: auto` to for fixed grids.
+It will automatically get the parent instance's width, and calculate on that instead of the base breakpoint.
+	* This fixes issues where parents couldn't contain children of the same span, and the further you would nest, the worse the issue would get.

 ####5/14/14
 * Fixed issue with `_(greater than y)` not outputting the correct calculations on `fixed` grids
 	* Issue was that when you used for example: `_(greater than laptop)`, `laptop` would actually be included, instead of ommitted.
 It now acts as 'anything above laptops breakpoint', the same way `less than y` works.